ataztech910/nextjs_cookbook/README.md

   2. Tests first.
 Lets create test for component (5)
   3. Following the test guide to create UI (5)
   4. REST and GraphQL.
 Easy implementation AWS Amplify

-    - Using Next JS as API server (2)
+    Using Next JS as API server (2)
-    - NextJS API routing (2)
+    NextJS API routing (2)
-    - Setting up for Graph QL.
-Models and classes (7)
-    - Setting up the REST way of getting data.
+    Setting up for Graph QL.
+Models and classes (7) Setting up the REST way of getting data.
 Services and functions (7)

   5. Comparing both ways of data modeling (6)

-    - REST way authorisation (3)
+    REST way authorization (3)
-    - GraphQL authorisation (3)
+    GraphQL authorization (3)

   6. Using state managing tools for storing data (15)

-    - Installing Redux
+    Installing Redux
-    - Implementing Redux
+    Implementing Redux
-    - Redux way for authorisation
+    Redux way for authorization
-    - Tests first before first line of state
+    Tests first before first line of state
-    - Following the test guide to create a state for authorisation
+    Following the test guide to create a state for authorization

-  7. Mixing all knowledge to finish the functionality (3)
+  8. Mixing all knowledge to finish the functionality (3)
-  8. Summary (1)
+  9. Summary (1)

 IV.
 Next JS.
 Daily lunch and healthy blogging (48)
   1. Creating a publishing system.
 Basics (1)